grouparoo/grouparoo/documents/deployment/aws-and-k8s.md

    - Include a `.dockerignore` file which excludes `node_modules` and any local config you might have (ie: `.env`)
    - Include a `Dockerfile` which is similar the to the below.
 See the Docker readme for more information.

-Host this git repository on Github ot Bitbucket.
+Host this git repository on Github or Bitbucket.
 We will use the image later in our Kubernetes cluster

 Configure Docker Hub to automatically build your docker image from your new repository's master branch.
 You can see https://github.com/grouparoo/app-example and https://hub.docker.com/r/grouparoo/app-example as an example.
 The Docker image `grouparoo/app-example#latest` is produced.